ENEZA-DSI/A-Machine-Learning-Approach-to-predict-COVID-19-Global-Patterns-for-Epidemiological-Insights/Methods/Methods.md

 ### Model Improvement
 To improve model generalizability we expanded the dataset to include additional countries, increasing the geographical diversity and training daa size.

+#### Assumptions
+When building the model, the following assumptions were made:
+- The subset of our data used to train the model might not be a true representation of the global trend.
+- Our model did not cater for the differences in the behavior of pandemic within each of the countries.